JerrickLiu/PersonalWebsite/home.md

 - Piano.
 - Ping-pong.
 - Noodles.
 - [My amazing girlfriend](/assets/img/mymosaic.png) (The link leads to a mosaic I made of a picture of us created with thounsands of other pictuers of us.
-My [data structures class](https://courses.engr.illinois.edu/cs225/sp2021/) allowed me to do this.)
+My [data structures class](https://courses.engr.illinois.edu/cs225/sp2021/) allowed me to do this and it's really cool.
+Warning though, this image is **huge** and may take a minute to load.)

-### Mis